The Provost’s Office provides support to the Provost, Depute Provost and Councillors

 If you wish to request a civic reception

-Send a letter or email, no later than 3 months prior to the event to:
+Please complete the form no later than 3 months prior to the event.

 The Provost’s Office will work with you and your organisation to ensure that everything